MeganGong/Dream/README.md

-This is Megan's personal website, her first project
+This is Megan's personal website unfinished

-This project is bootstrapped with React, bootstrap, webpack
+This project is bootstrapped with ReactJS, bootstrap, webpack, HTML5, CSS3